ewels/ngi_visualizations/README.md

 Command Line Flag | Description
 ----------------- | -----------
-`--regions <regions.bed>` | Required.<br>Supply a BED file with regions of interest.
+`--regions <regions.bed>` | Default: None<br>Supply a BED file with regions of interest.
 The script will show coverage inside and outside these regions
 `--stranded` | Default: No.<br>Split the report up into forward and reverse strands `--min_cov` and `--max_cov` | Defaults: `0x, 100x`.<br>The minimum and maximum coverage limits to consider / plot `--binsize` | Default: `1`.<br>The coverage bin size to use - what size steps to use between `--min_cov` and `--max_cov`